01. Substrate - Discovery & Identity

 Why this works: The key is the cryptographic identity; the domain is the name resolution layer.
 HTTPS authenticates the domain, the domain declares its keys (current and previous) in cmn.json, and all content is verified against these keys.
 CMN domains can rotate keys freely because the domain remains the stable discovery anchor while the key provides cryptographic proof of authorship.

-Synapse behavior: Synapse MUST cache key alongside every verified mycelium.
-When verifying historical content (e.g., a replicate whose original domain is offline), Synapse uses the cached key rather than requiring a live fetch.
+Synapse behavior: A Synapse node that offers key witness MUST cache key alongside every verified mycelium.
+When verifying historical content (e.g., a replicate whose original domain is offline), it uses that cached key rather than requiring a live fetch.

 1.2.4 Key Trust Model